Skip to main content

 The best things to look for in a winter jacket for Iceland are as follows:

-• Insulation – basically a warm layer inside the protective shell jacket.
+• Insulation: a warm layer inside the protective shell jacket.

-• Water-resistant – this way it won’t soak up the snow or rain.
+• Water-resistant: so it won't soak up snow or rain.

-• A good hood – for an added head protection and layer of warmth.
+• A good hood: for added head protection and warmth.

-• Plenty of pockets – this is a bonus so you always have extra gloves, hand warmers, and local snacks on you.
+• Plenty of pockets: so you can keep extra gloves, hand warmers, and snacks to hand.

 What should I wear to go hunting for the Northern Lights?

-When you’re out on a Northern Lights tour or “hunting” by yourself at night, you may find that you get colder than during the day.
-Looking out for the Aurora Borealis often means being out late at night, in colder temperatures, and also keeping still, awaiting their magical arrival.
+When you're out on a Northern Lights tour at night, you may find that you get colder than during the day.
+Looking out for the aurora often means being out late, in colder temperatures, and keeping still for extended periods.

-The best tip you can follow is to dress as warmly as you can, from head to toe.
+The best tip is to dress as warmly as you can, from head to toe.
 Set up your tripod and then stay warm with a hot beverage.
-You may want to bring extra gloves or heat packs to keep those fingers warm and ready to capture the light show.
+You may want to bring extra gloves or heat packs to keep your fingers warm.

 Silhouette of a couple admiring the Northern Lights above